ethereum/hive/docs/commandline.md

     cd ./hive
     go build .

-To run simulutations, you need a working Docker setup.
+To run simulations, you need a working Docker setup.
 Hive needs to be run on the same machine as dockerd.
 Using docker remotely is not supported at this time.
 [Install docker] and add your user to the `docker` group to allow using docker without `sudo`.